The Idea of Civil Rights: Ensuring Fairness for All Citizens

 Rosa Parks

-Throughout history, various movements have emerged to address civil rights issues, each contributing to the ongoing struggle for equality.
+Throughout history, various movements have emerged to address civil rights issues, each contributing to the ongoing struggle for equality through protests, litigation, and legislation.

 The Civil Rights Act of 1964